-When an employee has a grievance (and yes, this day will come), you should have a management system or policy in place that will help you make the right decisions.
+When an employee has a grievance (and yes, this is likely to happen in almost any business), you should have a management system or policy in place that will help you make the right decisions.
 A policy that outlines acceptable business conduct is a good basic guide.
 Then, you’ll need to formalize a system for gathering this feedback and documenting it, as well as addressing issues as they arise.

 This makes it much easier to respond appropriately if issues arise, but it also protects your company from liability.

-Training and development aren’t as central in the beginning stages of a startup as it is later on, and performance issues may be few and far between with such a small staff.
-But starting to strategize about these HR components early on will make it easier as time goes on and your business begins to take shape.
+Training and development aren’t as central in the beginning stages of a startup as they are later on, and performance issues may be few and far between with such a small team.
+But starting to strategize about these HR components at an early stage will make it easier as time goes on and your business begins to take shape.

 As far as training and development goes, start thinking about how you could help your employees grow their skills and progress in the company.
 Trade shows, conferences, and online training are all excellent ideas to consider for later training and development.

 Managing all of these aspects of an HR department adds up quickly.
-While you can certainly try to manage it all independently, using a Human Resources Information System (HRIS), like we at flair, is the easiest way to streamline all of your tasks and keep everything in one place.
+While you can certainly try to manage it all independently, using a human resources information system (HRIS), like flair, is the easiest way to streamline all of your tasks and keep everything in one place.

 Our HR software will relieve you of tedious tasks and help retrieve precious time in order to focus on more important matters at hand.

-With this one system, you can automate basic admin tasks, recruit and onboard new employees, track time and pay them, and manage company-wide benefits with ease.
-Today, you can find tons of cloud-based options that offer more flexible access and security that moves where you move, great for remote startups.
+With this one system, you can automate basic admin tasks, recruit and onboard new employees, track time, process payroll, and manage company-wide benefits with ease.
+Today, you can find tons of cloud-based options that offer more flexible access and security that moves where you move, which is great for remote startups.

 Before selecting your HRIS, first identify which needs you would like your system to fulfill, what systems you already have in place, and what data you need to keep track of.
 Then, keep these considerations in mind as you search.